raykrueger/hibernate-memcached/README.md

 Also, as a result of these changes, 1.3 may not be binary compatible with any subclass hacks you may have written that extend HashCodeKeyStrategy, StringKeyStrategy, Md5KeyStrategy, or Sha1KeyStrategy.
 Note that the KeyStrategy interface and AbstractKeyStrategy have not changed at all.
 If you implemented/extended those directly you're fine.

+  * Patch from @burtbeckwith to allow for memcached authentication via the spymemcached client.
+    This can be specified using "hibernate.memcached.username" and "hibernate.memcached.password"

 ## 1.2.2
   * Patch from ddlatham to allow the spymemcached library to be put